an7user/SQL_scripts/SQL_SCRIPTS.md

 ![07_case_when_f](https://user-images.githubusercontent.com/90646142/136613551-5c87b71f-3c67-4be0-b092-5dedf4873893.png)

-## Replacing NULL value with the 'No membership' value in table: customer with a COALESCE function
+## Mapping NULL value with the 'No membership' value in table: customer with a COALESCE function

 SELECT* from customer